 The Bible teaches that the Lord delights in mercy (Micah 7:18), but it doesn’t teach that He delights in executing justice upon men.
 In fact, it calls His judgments His “strange work” (Isaiah 28:21).
 The truth is that the Lord’s heart will ache, with infinite sorrow, over the death of the sinners.

 The Plan of Salvation Satisfies the Divine Love and Justice

 Justice and mercy are the basis of all of the Lord’s dealings with people.
 The devil proposed that these qualities are conflicting, and that the Almighty is not merciful to His creatures in the exercise of his justice, nor was He just in His exercise of mercy.
 The plan of salvation was made to prove the devil’s claim as untrue.
 The Bible declares that “Mercy and truth have met together; righteousness and peace have kissed” (Psalms 85:10).

-The cross is the ultimate illustration of God’s love and justice (John 3:16).
-God’s justice demanded the death of the sinner but God’s love planned a way of redemption by shedding the blood Jesus, God’s Son.
-Christ paid for every single sin ever committed; thus, God was just in punishing sin, and He can also justify sinners who receive Christ as their personal Savior.
+The cross became the ultimate illustration of God’s love and justice (John 3:16).
+His justice demanded the death of the sinner but His love planned a way of redemption by shedding the blood of Jesus, His Son.
+Christ paid for every single sin ever committed; thus, the Almighty was just in punishing sin, and He can also justify sinners, who receive Christ as their personal Savior.

 Paul says: “All are justified freely by his grace through the redemption that came by Christ Jesus.
 God presented Christ as a sacrifice of atonement, through the shedding of his blood—to be received by faith.
 He did this to demonstrate his righteousness, because in his forbearance he had left the sins committed beforehand unpunished—he did it to demonstrate his righteousness at the present time, so as to be just and the one who justifies those who have faith in Jesus” (Romans 3:24–26).